 If you’re looking for cheaper options, the last couple of rows, J and K are the cheapest in the house.
 The best part is that since Circle in the Square Theatre is small and the seating arrangement is more intimate, even the seats in the last rows offer a pretty great view of the stage.

-How Far in Advance Should you Book Once On This Island Tickets?
+How Far in Advance Should You Tickets?